 Professor Henne's research and teaching focus on the Middle East and global religious politics.
-He is particularly interested in the different ways states restrict or support religion, and what effect this has on their international and domestic politics.
+His research has focused specifically on how ties between religion and state affect politics, and his new research explores how states use religion as a foreign policy tool.
 His book Islamic Politics, Muslim States and Counterterrorism Tensions, (Cambridge University Press, 2017), analyzes how Muslim states' relationship with Islam affects their counterterrorism policies; the study includes a large-n statistical analysis as well as in-depth case studies of Pakistan, Turkey, and the United Arab Emirates.
-Professor Henne has also written on the role of religion in international conflict and the United Nations.
-In addition to this, Professor Henne has written on how religion and transnational ties affect terrorism, and what the popular television show Battlestar Galactica tells us about modern society.
-His new project analyzes the response of Middle East states to the Arab Spring.
+He has also written on the role of religion in terrorism, international conflict, and the United Nations.

-Professor Henne's work has appeared in the Journal of Conflict Resolution, Journal of Peace Research, Terrorism and Political Violence and Politics and Religion.
-He has also discussed international religious issues in several media outlets, including NPR All Things Considered, Voice of America, and The Atlantic.
+Professor Henne's work has appeared in the Journal of Conflict Resolution, Journal of Peace Research, Terrorism and Political Violence, Politics and Religion, Journal of Church and State, and Religion, State and Society.
+He has also discussed international religious issues and Middle East politics in several Vermont-based and national media outlets, including Religion News Service, VT Digger, the Washington Post, and WCAX.